nicas | Intermediate

 The National Indoor Climbing Award Scheme (NICAS) is a UK wide scheme designed to promote climbing development and accredit individual achievement on artificial climbing structures.

 It can be used as a starting point for people wishing to take up climbing and mountaineering.
 It is open to young climbers aged 7 and upwards.

 Intermediate or NICAS Level 2 builds on the Level 1 skills and this level is a key stage in a climber’s development.

 It is designed to correspond to most climbing centres’ membership standards.
 A Level 2 holder should be a potentially independent top rope climber.

 Level 2 have mastered the basics of climbing on an artificial climbing structure and should be able to climb and boulder safely and, if appropriate, independently.

-NICAS logbook are required for this course and are included in the course fee.
+NICAS logbook are required for this course and are included in the Young Climbers membership.